 Ernie Davis: The Elmira Express, the Story of a Heisman Trophy Winner by Robert C. Gallagher, 1983.
 It’s a subject good enough to green-light a major motion picture.

 Sam, Sipe, & Company : The Story of the Cleveland Browns by William V Levy, 1981.Recommended: Updates the classic 1965 team history Return to Glory.

 PB: The Paul Brown Story by Paul Brown and Jack Clary, 1979.
 Recommended.
-As fascinating as it is self-serving, this autobiography is a key piece of puzzle in understanding the man who professionalized what would become America’s foremost spectator sport.
+As fascinating as it is self-serving, this autobiography is a key puzzle piece in understanding the man who professionalized what became America’s foremost spectator sport.